Police brutality in the United States: Water protectors

 Water protectors have faced police brutality at the hands of militarized law enforcement.
 Notable cases include the Dakota Access Pipeline protests in 2016 when the Morton County sheriff's department (supplemented by officers from six states) attacked hundreds of water protectors with concussion grenades, tear gas, rubber bullets, and water cannons in sub-freezing temperatures.
 They subjected water protectors to strip searches after arrest.
-Energy Transfer Partners (the pipeline company) also employed a private security firm who used attack dogs and pepper spray against water protectors who were attempting to defend sacred burial sites from being bulldozed.
+Energy Transfer Partners (the pipeline company) also employed a private security firm that used attack dogs and pepper spray against water protectors who were attempting to defend sacred burial sites from being bulldozed.
 Several water protectors were treated for dog bites.
 Police observed but did not intervene.

 At the Stop Line 3 pipeline protests in Minnesota, militarized police have subjected water protectors to pepper spray and rubber bullets during a series of arrests, and protesters who've been jailed have reported mistreatment from officers such as lack of proper food, solitary confinement, and denial of medications.
 Over 600 people were arrested between January and August 2021.
 Enbridge (the pipeline company) enables increased police militarization by funding an escrow account that law enforcement uses to buy equipment and to train and pay officers.
 Enbridge had paid $2 million to law enforcement agencies through escrow by August 2021.